Skip to content

 ts

-import { Engine3D, Scene3D, Object3D, AtmosphericComponent, View3D, DirectLight, HoverCameraController, Color, CameraUtil, SkeletonAnimationComponent, Vector3 } from '@orillusion/core';
+import { Engine3D, Scene3D, Object3D, AtmosphericComponent, View3D, DirectLight, HoverCameraController, Color, CameraUtil, SkeletonAnimationComponent, Vector3, AnimatorComponent } from '@orillusion/core';

 import * as dat from 'dat.gui';